paulastm/paulastm.github.io/index.md

 Member of the [Grupo Brasileiras em PLN](https://sites.google.com/view/brasileiras-pln/) since 2020.

-Interests: Natural Language Processing topics; Movements to promote women in science and technology.
+Research interests: Natural Language Processing topics; Education in Computer Science.

+Other interests: Movements to promote women in science and technology.